 The funding to attend professional development is limited to government teachers.
 We are not given such an opportunity.
 (T4)

-:
+The inadequate resources for professional development in the case of the university reflect a financial deficiency since the university has relied on government funding and financial assistance for training and development.
+The resource shortage has also affected other management dimensions of academic careers.
+For example, some mid-level leaders (e.g., P2, P4, P5) believed inadequate funds impacted performance evaluation and compensation practices.
+Similarly, one academic teacher raised:

 Performance evaluation is not yet practical to improve our performance.
 The university evaluates to fulfil the quality assurance requirements, giving little attention to developing our competencies.
 (T3)

-:
+The reluctant practice of performance evaluation primarily concerns the evaluative procedure and resources.
+Regarding the procedure, the evaluation aims to measure teaching effectiveness, classroom management, and professional ethics partly to meet programme accreditation.
+This evaluation process does not embrace formative objectives to develop academic careers.
+In this context, academic leaders and teachers complained about the absence of constructive feedback and the disconnection between performance evaluation and compensation practices.
+For example, they said:

 Only government teachers receive compensation such as bonuses, medals, and appreciation letters.
 No financial and non-financial rewards are given based on performance evaluation.
 (P5)